butlermatt/dsdoc/README.md

 *The tool will ignore any hidden directories, and will not traverse symlinks.*

-The DsDoc tool currently supports Dart, Java, C, and C++ source files for parsing.
+The DsDoc tool currently supports Dart, Java, C, C++, JavaScript, TypeScript, and ES6 (.es) source files for parsing.

 Once the source files have been parsed it will build a document tree of the various nodes and actions which comprise the link and output the documentation